About this blog

 *The Dangling Modifiers would be a great name for a punk rock band.

-**Though it won’t be boring, the blog is safe for work and any random pookies you have, which means please do your part by keeping it clean in the comment section.
-No photos of Men in Kilts who’ve lost their kilts or comments that use all of the FCC‘s Seven Dirty Words as adjectives, nouns, verbs, adverbs and prepositions.
+**Though it won’t be boring, the blog tries to be safe for work and such, which means please do your part by keeping it clean in the comment section.
+No photos of Men in Kilts who’ve lost their kilts or comments that use all of the FCC’s Seven Dirty Words as adjectives, nouns, verbs, adverbs and prepositions.
 I don’t want to be the Comment Police, though I do enjoy deleting comments that are TSTL.

 Also-also: I hate semi-colons, so that may be the first and last time they ever get used here.